 7. Connect Your Dots

 No matter the occasion - party, business event or date - it works.
 Talk about how you're connected with the person in front of you.
-If you met through a party host, ask how she met that person and get her to tell a story.
+If you met through a party host, ask how they met that person and get them to tell a story.
 If it's a coffee date with someone from the online dating world, take full advantage.
 Be a scout.
 Be prepared.
 Study social profiles and mention the highlights that you want to know more about.
 Curiosity may kill the kitty, but it revives a dead-dog discussion.

 8. Oh, The Places...

 Just look at the typical online dating profile... everyone loves travel.
 It's universal, but everyone has a unique history and experience with travel that you can ask about.
 Where have they been recently?
 Any place they're planning on going?
 Bucket list destinations?
 Leverage it by asking about any adventures encountered on their journeys.
 Then squeeze in your own - if they can stop talking long enough.

 9. Go Fishing for Favorites

 Are you sensing that your awkward-moment partner recoils at personal questions?
 Pry into their inner world through a less direct route: fish for what topics they're hooked on.
 "See any good movies lately?"
 "Ever hear of the band that's playing the song in the background?
 Do you like it?
 What kind of music are you into?"
 Go through the line-up: TV shows, foods, drinks, and sports.
 Soon you'll uncover their secret passion.

 Don't know what the person you're trying to get to know does for a living or how they occupy their time?
 Ask.
 Then ask what it's like.
 What's their favorite aspect of their expertise?
 What do they do to accomplish their work?
 Now, knead this into the mix if you can: ask them for advice or opinions on a matter you've been wondering about that's related to their knowledge.
 It ups the happy for both of you when their colorful feathers spread.
 And you just might learn something.